Ardeshir Reporter: Life as an active secret agent

 Some loose pieces of evidence support that in 1906 he became an influential player at Reveil de l'Iran, the first formal known masonic French lodge in the country.
-His relations and bonds with high-profile Iranians and British politicians and influencers allowed him to play a remarkable role during Iranian Constitutional Revolution.
+His relations and bonds with high-profile Iranians and British politicians and influencers allowed him to play a role during Iranian Constitutional Revolution.
 His name has been recorded among the forty founders of Freedom Seekers of Iran Secret Association being established before the revolution in Tehran.
 The secret association was aimed at facilitating the network of constitutionalists through collective responses, introducing political and religious icons to the network and publishing anonymous papers promoting anti-monarchy ideas.
 Some historians argued that he was the one who sought the approval from British embassy for the mass sanctuary of constitutionalists at Britain's embassy compound in 1906 which followed by granting the constitution by Mozaffar ad-Din Shah Qajar.